 - Exceptional presentation and public speaking skills, written and verbal, to a variety of audiences;

 - Showcase strong problem-solving skills;

 - Strong interpersonal and diplomacy skills;

 - Ability to work as part of a collaborative team and to work independently; a self-initiator, versatile and assumes risk with responsibility.

 WIA is an equal opportunity employer committed to diversity in the workplace.
 All qualified applicants will receive consideration for employment without regard to gender, race, color, age, national origin, religion, disability, genetic information, marital status, sexual orientation, gender identity/assignment, citizenship, pregnancy or maternity, protected veteran status, or any other status protected by applicable national, federal, state or local law.

-Interested qualified applicants please submit a resume and writing sample to email@example.com with the subject Regulatory Counsel, Last Name, First Name.
+Interested qualified applicants please submit a resume and writing sample to email@example.com with the subject “Manager of Legislative Affairs, Last Name, First Name”.

 WIA Legal Externship/Internship Program

 The Wireless Infrastructure Association (WIA) seeks a legal intern or extern to work in its Government Affairs Department during spring, summer, and fall semesters.
 WIA is the principal organization representing the companies that build, design, own and manage telecommunications facilities throughout the world.
 Its 200 members include carriers, infrastructure providers, and professional services firms.